who-knows-inc/whoknows_variations/documentation/contributions.md

 When the PR has been created, a fellow teammate will review it and merge it, if possible.

-## Are you the merger?

-Make sure to delete the branch when it has been merged, we like a clean house.

 Like stated earlier, we like commits!
-But we dont like reviewing PR's all the time, so make sure you are done before you open a pull request - rather have one more commit than having to reject a pull request.
+Commit often while working on your branch.
+However, only open a pull request when your work is complete - we'd rather you add one more commit to your branch than have to reject an incomplete PR.

+## Merging PRs

+Review the code under the commits tab

+After merging, delete the feature branch to keep the repository clean.

 # Questions?